Testimonials

 The moment usually starts before anyone knows what to write.

-Most families do not begin with a polished story.
-They begin with a reason to ask, remember, and keep what matters.
+Most people do not begin with a polished story.
+They begin with a reason to ask one more question.

 Who the story is for

-When the family keeps saying they should record those memories someday, but needs a gentle way to begin.
+When someone keeps saying they should record those memories someday, but needs a gentle, structured way to actually begin.

 Why they start